 This easy spiced nuts recipe is a little sweet and a little spicy.
-Make a big batch to have around for the holidays, cocktail parties, game day, and get-togethers with family and friends.
+Make a big batch to have around for cocktail party food, game days, and get-togethers with family and friends.

 Preheat the oven to 300 degrees.

-Whisk the egg white until soft and foamy, then add all spices, salt and sugar and whisk together.
-Fold in the nuts until completely coated.
+Whisk the egg white until soft and foamy, then add all spices, salt and sugar and whisk to combine.

 Line a baking sheet with parchment paper and spread the nuts into a single layer on the sheet.

-Bake for 15 minutes, then remove from oven and turn the nuts over, breaking up any clusters.
+Bake for 15 minutes, then remove from oven and turn the nuts over with a spatula, breaking up any clusters.

 Reduce heat to 250 degrees and continue to bake for 10-15 minutes until nuts are roasted and most moisture from the egg white has evaporated.

 Carefully transfer the parchment paper to a wire rack and cool the spiced nuts completely before storing or serving.
 CAUTION: the nuts are coated in hot sugar, so watch your fingers!

 Store in an airtight container in a cool, dry place for up to three weeks.
 These nuts will get sticky and clump together if they are left in areas that are too warm or humid.